 Marc Zandman was appointed Chief Administration Officer as of January 1, 2007.
 Mr. Zandman has been Vice-Chairman of the Board since 2003, a Director of the Company since 2001, and President of Vishay Israel Ltd. since 1998.
 Mr. Zandman was Group Vice President of Vishay Measurements Group from 2002 to 2004.
+He is expected to serve as non-executive Chairman of the Board of Vishay Precision Group if we complete the intended spin-off.
 Mr. Zandman has served in various other capacities with the Company since 1984.
 He is the son of Dr. Felix Zandman, the Company's Executive Chairman and Chief Technical and Business Development Officer.